PhD Candidate, Graduate Fellow

-I am pursuing a graduate degree in fisheries science under the direction of Dr. Scott Heppell.
-I am broadly interested in how climate variability impacts the reproductive biology and behavior of commercially- and recreationally-important fish species.
-My research focuses on the influence of ocean temperature on Black rockfish (Sebastes melanops) reproductive success in the northeast Pacific.
-I am also researching the spatial movement and population dynamics of Red hind (Epinephelus guttatus) in the Caribbean.
+I am interested in how climate variability impacts the reproductive biology and behavior of commercially and recreationally important fish species.
+My research focuses on the influence of oceanographic conditions on Black Rockfish (Sebastes melanops) reproductive development in the northeast Pacific.
+I also research population dynamics and recovery of Red Hind (Epinephelus guttatus) at a spawning aggregation in the Caribbean.
 Before joining the Heppell Lab, I worked as a fisheries biologist at the National Oceanic and Atmospheric Administration Lab in Beaufort, North Carolina, and I studied offshore fish communities on artificial reefs as a technician at University of North Carolina Institute of Marine Sciences.

 Rosemond, RC, RS Nemeth, SA Heppell.
 2022.
 Demographic recovery of a reef fish population over 30 years of spawning aggregation site protection.
 Frontiers in Marine Science 9: 931409.
 DOI: 10.3389/fmars.2022.931409.

 Lemoine, HR, AB Paxton, SC Anisfeld, RC Rosemond, and CH Peterson.
 2019.
 Selecting the optimal artificial reefs to achieve fish habitat enhancement goals.
 Biological Conservation 238: 108200.
 DOI: 10.1016/j.biocon.2019.108200.